Skip to Site Header Skip to Main Content Skip to Footer

 Have you ever wondered why some people seem to sleep cooler than you?
 It might be partly due to their body type.
 People with more muscle tend to burn more calories, even while sleeping, making them feel warmer.

-While many things affect your sleep temperature, having more muscle and a healthy weight can make a difference.
+While many things affect your sleep temperature, having more muscle and a healthy body weight can make a difference.
 These factors help your body regulate temperature better, leading to cooler nights.

 Studies suggest that people who weigh more may be more susceptible to heat and may prefer lower temperatures.
 [7]